MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Event Name** - Event Name is the Event Category and Event Label.

+#### Office.Apple.SystemHealthAppExitMacAndiOS

+On boot event that captures graceful and ungraceful app exits for further investigation.

+The following fields are collected:

+- **AffectedProcessResidentMemoryOnCrash** – Resident memory of crashed app

+- **AffectedProcessSessionID** – SessionID of the process in previous exit

+- **AffectedProcessUnsymbolicatedChecksum** – Goes with Stack hash for symbolization

+- **AffectedProcessVirtualMemoryOnCrash** – Virtual memory of crashed app

+- **AffectedSessionBuildNumber** – App version

+- **AffectedSessionDuration** – Duration of session in seconds before crash

+- **AffectedSessionIDSMatch** – Boolean to verify whether reporting session id is the same as picked up by MERP

+- **AffectedSessionLongBuildNumber** – Long build number

+- **AffectedSessionMERPSessionID** – Session ID of MERP

+- **AffectedSessionOSLocale** – OS Locale

+- **AffectedSessionOSVersion** – OS version

+- **AffectedSessionStackHash** – Hash of the crashed app’s stack trace

+- **AffectedSessionStartTime** – Datetime of session start

+- **AffectedSessionUAEType** – Enum giving us information on what type of crash it was

+- **AffectedSessionVersion** – App version

+- **DeviceModel** – Hardware model

+- **ExitWasGraceful** – Was previous app exit graceful?

 #### Office.Extensibility.COMAddinUnhandledException

 Event generated when COM Add-in crashes